dapr/docs/reference/api/state_api.md

 ## State transactions

-Persists the changes to the state for an actor as a multi-item transaction.
+Persists the changes to the state store as a multi-item transaction.

 ***Note that this operation is dependant on a using state store component that supports multi-item transactions.***